 The Science Carnival is sponsored by the CSU Channel Islands science departments under the leadership of Dr. Phil Hampton, Professor of Chemistry.
 This annual event first started in Fall 2009 with approximately 250 kindergarten through eighth (K-8) grade students attending the event.
-Over 1500 K-8 students and their families attended the Science Carnival each of the past three years.
+Over 2200 K-8 students and their families attended the 2015 Science Carnival.

 The event is open to the public and K-8 students and their families are welcome to attend.
 There is no admission fee and parking is free.